sunnyvempati/hyrox-training-2025/week-02.md

 ---

 # **Your Notes Section**

-*Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc.*
+_Use this space for schedule changes, travel, how you felt, insights, questions for next week, etc._

 **Schedule Changes:**

 -
--

-**How I Felt This Week:**
+- **How I Felt This Week:**

--
--
+- i missed the thursday workout and had a rough tuesday night with baby which affected wednesday where i didn't do legs.
+- i also had to skip saturday and did the negative split run sunday and ran only 6 miles instead of 7. not the greatest week, but still moved the needle hopefully.
+- looking to be more consistent week 3

 **Questions/Observations for Coach:**

--
--
+- does it make more sense to let you know about when i'm missing a workout or didn't do something so you can adjust the plan for rest of the week? what works best?
+- i was doing progressive overload with my entire body resistance training before this; i built some decent muscle doing that, and i'm wondering if like im losing my gains by not lifting as much as i was. i mean ofcourse hyrox first, but not losing muscle is ideal. maybe i'm using it in different ways so they're still active. anyway, just an observation, i don't want you to over correct here either.

 **Looking Ahead to Week 3:**

--
+- i'm ready!
--
+- ***

----

-*Week 3 we'll introduce sled work (planning gym visit) and add more race-pace running segments.
-The foundation is building perfectly - trust the process.*
+  _Week 3 we'll introduce sled work (planning gym visit) and add more race-pace running segments.
+The foundation is building perfectly - trust the process._